denisneuf/python-amazon-ad-api/docs/index.rst

 Reference Example
 ------------------

-For more information about how to use this library, see the :ref:`api`.
+For more information about how to use this library, see the :ref:`profiles`.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   api.profiles
+   profiles

 Indices and tables
 ==================